Chase-Percy/cpdev/content/info/about.md

 ### Life Experience
 * 9 years of work experience (non IT)
 * Happily married
-* Moved to live in Australia in 2015
+* Moved from New Zealand to Australia in 2015

 {{< endcolumns >}}
 {{< whiteLine >}}